MoonPoet/xaprb-src/content/blog/remembering-alan-and-harry.md

 ### Alan Rimm-Kaufman

-Harry isn’t the first person to believe in me, create an opportunity for something amazing, and then die.
+Harry isn’t the first person to believe in me and create an amazing opportunity before dying unexpectedly.
 Before Harry, there was Alan Rimm-Kaufman, who shaped my career tremendously.

 I joined Alan in 2006 at the Rimm-Kaufman Group, a bootstrapped startup he founded in Charlottesville, Virginia.
 Alan had an infectious love of life and was unstoppably energetic.
 He’d enter a room with his face lit up, bubbling with an idea he couldn’t resist sharing.
 He was unable to stand still.
 He hopped around like a soccer goalie.